nubot-nudt/simatch/README.md

 2. ROS Indigo or ROS Jade.
 (It is recommended to install ROS Jade)
 3. Gazebo 5.0 or 5.1 or 7.1;
 4. gazebo_ros_pkgs; (please read the **NOTE** below for more information)
+5. If you decide to use coach4sim with a GUI, you should make sure you have installed Qt5.
+The recommended install place is /opt.
 Other versions of Ubuntu, ROS or Gazebo may also work, but we have not tested yet.

 **NOTE:**